PrediktorAS/pyPrediktorUtilities/CONTRIBUTING.rst

 This means that the docs are kept in the same repository as the project code, and that any documentation update is done in the same way was a code contribution.

-.. todo:: Don't forget to mention which markup language you are using.

-    e.g.,  reStructuredText_ or CommonMark_ with MyST_ extensions.

-.. todo:: If your project is hosted on GitHub, you can also mention the following tip:

    .. tip::
       Please notice that the `GitHub web interface`_ provides a quick way of propose changes in ``pyPrediktorUtilites``'s files.
 While this mechanism can